brinkar/real-world-machine-learning/README.md

 https://github.com/brinkar/real-world-machine-learning

-To run the code yourself, please clone this repo, install IPython and run `ipython notebook` in the repo directory.
+To run the code yourself, please clone this repo, install IPython (on Python 2.7) and run `ipython notebook` in the repo directory.